 - Working with children check - For some positions working with children and young people, you may need to undergo a Working With Children Check as part of your application - find out more.

-- Police check - A National Police Check may be required for some positions.
+- Police check - A National Police Check will be required for most positions.
 Find out more if you are new to the sector.